mumbleskates/prost/README.md

 Bilrost message, as long as its fields' types are supported.

-If not otherwise specified, fields are tagged sequentially in the order they are specified in the struct, starting with `1`.
+If not otherwise specified, fields are tagged sequentially in the order they are specified in the struct.
+If not specified, structs with named fields have their fields tagged starting with `1`, and tuple structs with anonymous fields have their fields numbered starting with `0` (matching their Rust index-names).

 Tags can also be explicitly specified.
 If a field's tag is the only attribute provided, the number of the tag can be provided with no ceremony as the only